litexlang/litex-official-documents/Tutorial/Introduction.md

 _- Dennis Ritchie_

 Making Litex intuitive to both humans and AI is Litex's core mission.
 We want people feel happy using Litex.
 Just like how Python lowers the barrier of programming by 10x compared with C/C++, Litex lowers the barrier of formal reasoning by 10x compared with previous formal languages like Lean.
-This is how Litex scales formal reasoning: by making it accessible to more people, and usable by large-scale AI systems.
 Here is an example:

 <table style="border-collapse: collapse; width: 100%; font-size: 12px">
   <tr>